🔄

 Brighter laundry: Clothes and towels come out softer and cleaner.

-Fewer cleaning battles: You’ll spend far less time scrubbing away scale on tiles, taps, and shower screens.
+Fewer cleaning battles: You’ll spend far less time scrubbing away scale on tiles, taps, toilets and shower screens.

 Longer-lasting appliances: From kettles to washing machines, soft water helps reduce limescale damage and improves efficiency.